spoonman01/technical-test-trading-system/README.md

 # Wallets Service
+### EDIT Luca Rospocher
+Hi, here's the POC wallet service I've implemented.
+I have tried to fulfill the requirements and write what I deemed most necessary (basic structure, simple sql migrations, DTO, basic exception handling and so on).
+Of course it is not possible to write a real production ready application so these are the things I either left out or simplified:
+- Documentation (just wrote basic Java doc and some comments)
+- Security (endpoints are all accessible and there are no users with registrations and logins)
+- No real setup for deployments (Docker, CI files, maven build configs)
+- Money management, kept everything in BigDecimal, without Money specific classes or currency handling
+- Caching, the database is reached all the times, while wallet entity may be cached and evicted when necessary

+Also the potential high-concurrency was mainly handled with sql transactions and pessimistic locking.
+In my opinion that covers a lot of cases already, but optimisations can be made if we know what the issues might be (could use optimistic locking or different strategies).

 In Playtomic, we have a service to manage our wallets.
 Our players can top-up their wallets using a credit card and spend that money on our platform (bookings, racket rentals, ...)

 That service has the following operations: